suimuc/VIRES/README.md

 Rest assured, reducing the channels will not significantly degrade the model’s performance, but it will greatly reduce memory usage.

+# Acknowledgements

+This model is a fine-tuned derivative version based on the **Open-Sora** model.
+Its original code and model parameters are governed by the [Open-Sora LICENSE](https://github.com/hpcaitech/Open-Sora/blob/main/LICENSE).

+As a derivative work of Open-Sora, the use, distribution, and modification of this model must comply with the license terms of Open-Sora.

 # Citation
 ```bibtex
 @article{vires,